-Instrument review and Instrument Faire: (individual, 30 points)
+Instrument review and Instrument Fair: (individual, 30 points)

-Grade is based upon the quality of Instrument Review Paper with copies to share in class Participation in the Instrument Faire with the instrument is required (Paper = 20 points; no handouts and instrument = 10 points no make-ups, if you do not bring instrument/handouts the night of the faire you lose 10 points).
+Grade is based upon the quality of Instrument Review Paper with paper posted to share with instructor and classmates.
+Participation in the Instrument Fair with the instrument is required (Paper = 20 points; instrument = 10 points.
+If you do not bring instrument the night of the fair you lose 10 points).

 Each student will review an instrument and write a guide for use and interpretation.
 We will have an instrument fair.
 The student must find a commercially available instrument to share in class.
 You do not need to purchase the instrument.
 A sign up list for the instruments will be provided early in the semester.
-The night of the Instrument Faire, we will have presentations on the instruments.
-There will be no makeups for missing this class.
+The night of the Instrument Fair, we will have presentations on the instruments.

-FIELD WORK:
+FIELD WORK